TAdragon1/myTraceroute/README.md

 I am keeping nownews.com, ih5.cn, and t-online.de, and am replacing the other seven with sites from the top 1000.

 The new 7 sites are: 360.cn, twitter.com, envato.com, softonic.com, blogspot.com, yahoo.com, and google.com

+## Results

+With the exception of one site, in the graph created from my results there is a clear visualization of a longer RTT with more hops.